Coon Rapids, Minnesota: History

 In 1912, construction began on the Coon Rapids Dam and the influx of laborers and engineers increased the city's population to over 1,000 for the first time.
 Completed in 1914, the dam functioned as a regional power source for the Northern States Power Company until it was sold to the Hennepin County Park Board in 1969 and incorporated into the Coon Rapids Dam Regional Park.

 When the dam was built, Anoka Township renamed itself Coon Creek Rapids, later shortened to Coon Rapids.
 In 1959, the Village of Coon Rapids voted to incorporate as a city and the City of Coon Rapids was born.
 The city's population increased from 14,000 in 1959 to more than 62,785 in 2022, making it the 15th-largest city in Minnesota.

+In 1968, 1986, 2006, and 2021, attempts were made to change the name of the city, because the word "coon" is not only short for "raccoon" but is also used as a racial slur.
+Proposed names include Rapids, River Rapids, Creek Rapids, Hotdish Hollow, Pine Acres, Tornado Rapids, Skeeterville, and Raccoon Rapids.